“A picture is worth a thousand words.”

 In the workplace, visuals are no less important.
 Before a new and innovative product can come to market, product designers and engineers must run a gauntlet of internal approvals from critical stakeholders or even prospective customers.
-The ability to bring an idea to life often depends on their ability to convince those audiences of the merit of their new design.
+The ability to bring an idea to life often depends on their ability to convince those audiences of the merit of their new product design renderings.

 Traditionally, this process of internal review and approval has been difficult and time-consuming.